 Gina has worked with National arts organizations and institutions in music programming, professional development, management, and marketing including Welltone New Music "Cutting Edge Concerts" at Symphony Space, the Paul Taylor Dance Company, Chamber Music America, and The College of Performing Arts at The New School.

-Gina's work in professional development and entrepreneurship extends through leading workshops and panels as a guest speaker at institutions such as New York University, Berklee College of Music, Boise State University, and the Manhattan School of Music, among others.
+Gina's work in professional development and entrepreneurship extends through leading workshops and panels as a guest speaker at institutions such as The College of Performing Arts at the New School, New York University, Berklee College of Music, Boise State University, and the Manhattan School of Music, among others.
 As an advocate for arts education, she has been on the faculty at the Manhattan School of Music Summer program, the Larchmont Music Academy, and as an adjunct teaching artist at New York University.
 Gina is also an Ambassador for the Interlochen Arts Academy, assisting in the planning, coordinating, and implementation of NYC-based events bringing together the Interlochen community, prospective students, supporters, donors, and alumni.

 Gina received her B.M. from the Manhattan School of Music and M.M. from New York University.